cdoremus/dotsub-fileupload-frontend-react/README.md

 # React File Upload Form Application

-This application is written in React and tried to copy the function of the Angular 2 front end that is located in the dotsub-fileupload-frontend-react project.
+This application is written in React and tried to copy the function of the Angular 2 front end that is located in the dotsub-fileupload-frontend project.

 This application is paired with a Spring Framework Rest Controller back end to persist the uploaded file and metadata (found in the dotsub-fileupload-backend repository).